J’Nai Bridges

 Download Assets

 American mezzo-soprano J’Nai Bridges is one of the pre-eminent vocal talents of her generation, renowned for her rich voice and commanding stage presence.
-She has performed leading roles at many of the world’s major opera houses including Carmen at San Francisco Opera, Arena di Verona, Hamburg Staatsoper, Lyric Opera of Chicago and Wiener Staatsoper.
-A champion of contemporary music, she has premiered works by John Adams, Jake Heggie, Jimmy López Bellido and, as Nefertiti in Philip Glass’ Akhnaten at the Metropolitan Opera, won the 2022 Grammy Award for Best Opera Recording.
+She has performed leading roles at many of the world’s major opera houses, enjoying specific success as Carmen, which she debuted at San Francisco Opera going on to sing multiple productions including at Arena di Verona, Hamburg Staatsoper, Lyric Opera of Chicago, Wiener Staatsoper, Seattle Opera and, most recently, at Teatro Real Madrid.

 See more

-A Grammy Award winner for her recording of Richard Danielpour’s The Passion of Yeshua, Bridges was named a Kennedy Center NEXT50 cultural leader in 2022.
-She is a passionate advocate for diversity in the arts and frequently presents recitals across North America.
+Named a Kennedy Center NEXT50 cultural leader in 2022, Bridges is a passionate advocate for diversity and inclusion in the performing arts and is widely in demand as a recitalist throughout North America.
 A native of Tacoma, Washington, she studied at the Curtis Institute of Music and Manhattan School of Music.

 Contacts